tbensky/PhysicsLabs/README.md

 ### Data Taking

-The Data folder contains pairs of images, like 01_oscope.jpg and 01_retro.jpg.
+The Data folder contains pairs of images, like `01_oscope.jpg` and `01_retro.jpg`.
 Each pair shows the pulses received from the speed of light module and the location (distance) of the retromirror relative to the module.

+* Record all uncertainties in times and retromirror distances.

 ### Data Analysis

 Data should be analyzed in two ways:

 * A curve fit of travel distance vs t and slope is speed.
+Get uncertainty in slope from fit routine.

-* The data allows for repeated individual d/t computations, so the average of these and standard deviation of the mean should be computed.
+* Since the data allows for repeated individual c (=d/t) computations, the average of these and standard deviation of the mean should also be computed, and compared to the curve fit.

+## Magnetic Torque

+A cue ball riding on an air bearing is made to oscillate and precess in a magnetic field

+### Equipment Tour

+* Cue ball mass: 141.60 +/- 0.01 g.

+### Data Analysis